nre-learning/nrelabs-curriculum/README.md

 login:
 ```

+> **DON'T** continue until you see this, as there won't be anything for the lab to connect to until you do.
+In the future, we'll be spawning all this ahead of time so that when the user wants to connect, there's one waiting for them.
+For now, we cook everything to order. :smile:

 <!-- docker logs lesson-1_vmx1_1 | grep password -->

 Exit the shell of the instance, and get back to the machine you were running `gcloud` commands from.
 Run this to open the jupyter notebook: